Chapter 700 — Environmental Health Specialists; Waste Water Specialists

 (2) “Certified professional soil scientist” means a person registered in good standing with the American Registry of Certified Professionals in Agronomy, Crops and Soils.

-(3) “Environmental health specialist” means a person who by education, training and experience in the sanitary, biological and physical sciences is qualified to perform duties in environmental sanitation, including but not limited to scientific investigation and education and counseling in environmental sanitation.
+(4) “Environmental health specialist” means a person who by education, training and experience in the sanitary, biological and physical sciences is qualified to perform duties in environmental health, including but not limited to scientific investigation and education and counseling in environmental health.

 (6) “Registrant” means any person registered with the office under this chapter.

-(7) “Registration” means written authorization issued under ORS 700.030 or 700.053 for the holder to perform duties in the fields of environmental sanitation or waste water sanitation.
+(7) “Registration” means written authorization issued under ORS 700.030 or 700.053 for the holder to perform duties in the fields of environmental health or waste water sanitation.

 REGISTRATION OF SPECIALISTS AND TRAINEES